phylotastic/datelifedocker/README.md

 `docker pull bomeara/datelife`

-And run it as
+6. And run it as

 `docker run -t -i -p 80:3838 bomeara/datelife`

 Now, go to http://localhost on any browser to watch the server running

-Doing
+7. To log you into the server so you can look around (i.e., in the /srv dir), do:

 `docker run -t -i -p 80:3838 bomeara/datelife sh -c '/bin/bash'`

-Will log you into the server so you can look around (i.e., in the /srv dir).

-Once you've finished looking around, just type `exit` and you will be logged out.
+8. Once you've finished looking around, just type `exit` and you will be logged out.

-You can run multiple instances using
+*Tip:* You can run multiple instances using

 `docker-compose up -d --scale datelife=10` for ten instances